 Plasma and Urine Aminolevulinic Acid

-Urinary and plasma aminolevulinic acid (ALA) measurements are used in the clinical diagnosis and monitoring of the acute porphyrias, a group of inborn errors of heme biosynthesis.
-These include autosomal dominant acute intermittent porphyria (AIP), hereditary coproporphyria (HCP) and variegate porphyria (VP) and autosomal recessive ALA-dehydratase deficient porphyria (ADP).
-Gene mutations alone are not sufficient to produce the symptoms of these disorders; other activating factors, such as drugs, hormones, and dietary changes must be present.
+Urinary and plasma aminolevulinic acid (ALA) and porphobilinogen (PBG) measurements are used in the clinical diagnosis and monitoring of the acute porphyrias, a group of inborn errors of heme biosynthesis.
+These include autosomal dominant acute intermittent porphyria (AIP), hereditary coproporphyria (ADP), variegate porphyria (VP), and autosomal recessive ALA-dehydratase deficient porphyria (ADP).
+Gene mutations alone are not sufficient to produce symptoms of these disorders; other activating factors, such as drugs, hormones, and dietary changes must be present.

 The diagnostic hallmark of an acute attack is the marked increase of plasma and urinary concentrations of the porphyrin precursors, ALA and PBG, particularly urinary PBG.
-In the three autosomal dominant acute porphyrias, ALA and PBG levels are normal or slightly increased in asymptomatic patients, but maybe increased 200-fold over presymptomatic levels during an acute attack.
-In ADP, the ALA levels are consistently elevated, but increases occur during acute attacks.
-Elevated urinary and plasma ALA can also be found in patients with lead poisoning (LP) and hereditary tyrosinemia Type I (HT1).
+In the three autosomal dominant acute porphyrias, ALA and PBG levels are normal or slightly increased in asymptomatic patients, but may be increased 200-fold over presymptomatic levels during an acute attack.
+In ADP, the ALA levels are consistently elevated, but increases occur during the acute attacks.
+Elevated urinary and plasma ALA cna also be found in patients with lead poisoning (LP) and hereditary tyrosinemia Type I (HT1).
 Testing is performed by liquid chromatography and tandem mass spectrometry.
-This test is commonly ordered with urinary and plasma porphobilinogen (PBG).

-Plasma: 3 ml blood in sodium heparin (green top) tube.
-Draw in amber tube or protect from light by wrapping in foil.
-Separate the plasma immediately and freeze.
+Plasma: One 5 ml tube of anticoagulated blood in sodium heparin (green top); draw in amber tube or protect from light by wrapping in foil.
+Centrifuge immediately and freeze plasma.

-Urine: 2-5ml urine (random void) in clean container without preservatives.
-Protect from light by wrapping in foil.
-Freeze.
+Urine: 5 ml (random void) in a clean container without preservatives.
+Protect from light by wrapping in foil and freeze.

 CPT Codes: 82135, 83789